-Another one of the most popular shave clubs out there, Harry’s has grown from strength to strength in recent years.
+Although the most well known one is Dollar Shave Club, Harry’s is another one of the most popular shave clubs on the market.
+The brand has grown from strength to strength in recent years.
 They’re even at the point now where they’re no longer just a shave club, and you can find their products in a lot of major stores, like Boots.

 In comparison to the Dollar Shave Club handle, it’s really like chalk and cheese.
 Whilst the DSC handle and razor is designed to be firm, the Harry’s handle is very flexible.
 It bends back when you’re shaving your face with it, which will suit those with sensitive skin.
 However, it might frustrate those who are looking for a more rigid head (all of the razors here have a flexible head to a degree, but this razor has more that the rest).